 I remember being on the playground in elementary school.
-One day, instead of wanting to run around and scream and shout of jump of swings, I just wanted to sit quietly by myself.
+One day, instead of running around, screaming and shouting, I just wanted to sit quietly by myself.

 I cannot tell you how many teachers came up to ask me if something was wrong or if I was upset.
 I kept assuring them that nothing was wrong.
 I just wanted to sit quietly and observe.
-One teacher would come to talk to me, trying to uncover some hidden pain, clearly not believing a child would enjoy stillness, and then walk away in disbelief.
-Then someone else would try to be my savior, getting me to jump and play with the other kids.
+One teacher came to talk to me, trying to uncover some hidden pain, clearly not believing a child would enjoy stillness, and then walked away in disbelief.
+Then someone else tried to be my savior, getting me to jump and play with the other kids.

 I speak to this memory, because I think its funny how programmed our culture is, to fear stillness.

 When adolescence hit, I went deep into the dark side, but that is another story.